Guide to Alaska Museums

 20 aircraft of various types including a 1928 Stearman C2B, a 1934 WACO YKC, a 1929 Travelair 6000B, a 1937 F-24-G, a 1937 Stinson SR9 "Gullwing," a 1943 Grumman Goose and a 1943 PBY 5A Catalina Canso.
 Exhibits include The Aleutian Campaign during WWII; Wiley Post and Will Rogers; the search for Carl Ben Eielson; historic polar flights and much more.
 A selection of historic aviation videos, pioneer pilots and their achievements is shown in the theater.
 Museum shop sells models, pins, clothing, stuffed animals, postcards, jewelry and other items relating to aviation.
 A flight simulator is included in the cost of admission.

-Alaska Museum of Natural History
+Alaska Museum of SCIENCE AND NATURE

 Physical location: 201 N. Bragaw Street, Anchorage, AK 99508